The Science of the IvyGene Test

+Methylation is an epigenetic mechanism.
 DNA within cells may be modified by the addition of a methyl group (-CH3) to certain sites within the genome.
-In particular, the DNA base cytosine can be methylated at the C-5 position of the cytosine ring (5-methylcytosine, 5-mC).
 This type of DNA modification is not a mutation that alters the coding potential of the genome.
 Instead, this type of DNA modification acts as a heritable but reversible marker of gene expression, called an epigenetic marker.

-For more information about the Ivygene Blood Cancer Test you can call us at (844) 489-4363 or Send us an email directly.
+For more information about the Ivygene Blood Cancer Test contact us today.